harness/developer-hub/docs/continuous-error-tracking/get-started/overops-cet-migration.md

 5. Configure notifications for timely event alerts.

-## Select an Appropriate Service for CET Onboarding POC
+## Select an Appropriate Service for onboarding to CET

-Follow the steps below to choose an appropriate service for CET onboarding POC.
+Follow the steps below to choose an appropriate service for onboarding to CET.

 1. Select non-production service to onboard onto Harness CET.
 For instance:
-   - Name: cet-migration-poc
+   - Name: cet-migration
    - Environment: Staging2

-2. Get a Harness account from the CSM by submitting a request using support@harness.io.
+2. Get a Harness account from the CSM by submitting a request using [support@harness.io](support@harness.io).

 3. Request a CET license for your Harness account.